 There are a few different options for protecting your garage from intruders.
 Here are some of the most common types of garage door locks.

-Deadbolts are one of the most secure types of lock, while also being inexpensive and easy to install.
+Deadbolts are one of the No products found., while also being inexpensive and easy to install.

 With a deadbolt, you’ll need a key to physically move the lock’s mechanism to the “open” or "closed" position.
 Without the key, it’s incredibly hard to open a deadbolted door by force.
 Many intruders will give up when the door doesn’t give into their first few attempts to break in.